 While changes to the Fund's investment portfolio will generally be implemented through the issuance and redemption of the Fund's Creation Units in exchange for a Creation Basket, there may be occasions wherein the Advisor will purchase or sell securities directly on behalf of the Fund.
 To the extent that the Fund issues or redeems Creation Units partly or solely for cash, the Advisor may have to execute portfolio transactions on behalf of the Fund.
-The Fund paid \$0 in brokerage commissions for the fiscal period from May 17, 2021 (commencement of operations) to April 30, 2023.
+The Fund paid \$50,532, \$31,776, and \$37,277, in brokerage commissions for the fiscal years ended April 30, 2021, April 30, 2022, and April 30, 2023 respectively.